Hieromon/AutoConnect/mkdocs/achandling.md

 ### <i class="fa fa-wrench"></i> Transfer of input values ​​across pages

 Since v1.0.0, AutoConnect supports a new attribute with each element that allows automatic transfer of input values across pages without sketching.
-AutoConnect will copy the input value of the elements with the [global](apielements.md#global_2) attribute to the same-named elements on a different custom web pages at the page transition timing.
+AutoConnect will copy the input value of the elements declared as [global](apielements.md#global_2) to the same-named global elements on a different custom Web pages at the page transition timing.

 The **global** attribute will be useful for echoing input values back to another custom Web pages.
-The copy operation will be performed if the name matches and is global even if the copy source element and the destination have different types.
-Conversely, the value will not be copied unless the destination element is global.

-The following example reflects the input value of PAGE1 to the AutoConnectText field of PAGE2 without sketch code.
+This copy operation can be performed between different types. (eg., copy value from AutoConnectInput to AutoConnectText) The following example reflects the input value of PAGE1 to the AutoConnectText field of PAGE2 without sketch code.

 ```cpp hl_lines="8 10 28 30"
 static const char PAGE1[] PROGMEM = R"(